-Color 1.4 Megapixel Scientific CCD Cameras
+Color 4 Megapixel Scientific CCD Cameras

-Please note that Sony has announced that the CCD sensors used in these products will be discontinued in 2022.
-Hence, while these sensors are still widely available, we do not recommend these devices for new designs.
+Please note that On Semiconductor has announced that the CCD sensors used in Thorlabs Scientific CCD cameras will be discontinued in June 2020.
+Thorlabs will continue to manufacture these cameras into 2021.
+While these sensors are still widely available, we do not recommend these devices for new designs.
+Please see our expanding line of compact sCMOS and CMOS cameras for alternatives or contact our Scientific Cameras Team for help finding the best option for your application.